carissalow/rapids/docs/features/feature-introduction.md

 Every phone or Fitbit sensor has a corresponding config section in `config.yaml`, these sections follow a similar structure and we'll use `PHONE_ACCELEROMETER` as an example to explain this structure.

 !!! hint
-    We recommend reading this page if you are using RAPIDS for the first time
+    - We recommend reading this page if you are using RAPIDS for the first time

-!!! hint
+    - All computed sensor features are stored under `/data/processed/features` on files per sensor, per participant and per study (all participants).
-    All sensor features are stored under `/data/processed/features` on files per sensor, per participant and per study (all participants).
+    - Every time you change any sensor parameters, provider parameters or provider features, all the necessary files will be updated as soon as you execute RAPIDS.

 !!! example "Config section example for `PHONE_ACCELEROMETER`"